LukeEdwardsTech/osticket-prereqs/README.md

 <p>
 After that, you can check "Internet Information Services".
 There is a plus to the left side that you can click and expand the category.
-Then you can click the plus next to World Wide Web Services, then the plus next to Application Development Features.
+Then you can click the plus next to World Wide Web Services, then the plus next to Application Development Features and select CGI.
 </p>
 <br />
 </p>